MusheAbdulHakim/Laravel-Smarthr/README.md

 ```

 - Set database connection to your database in the .env file.
+Make sure to set APP_URL to make your domain.

 ```
 DB_CONNECTION=mysql